What Happens to Your Plants & Landscaping in Winter

 1. Period of Dormancy

-When spring and summer come about, plants and trees consume as many nutrients as possible to be fully prepared for the winter months.
-During the winter all of these plants and trees go dormant, or to sleep.
-During this stage, they do not grow at all but rather conserve energy they received during the growing season of April through August to survive the harsh winter.
-Dormancy is all apart of their survival routine and allows them to gear up for the warmer months.
+When spring and summer come, plants and trees consume as many nutrients as possible to be fully prepared for the winter months.
+During the winter all these plants go dormant.
+During this stage, they do not grow, but rather conserve energy.
+They received this during the growing season of April through August to survive the harsh winter.
+Dormancy is a part of their survival routine and allows them to gear up for the warmer months.

-The shape of plants and trees can help or hurt the plant or tree itself.
+The shape of plants and trees helps or hurts the plant or tree itself.
 Some are made for winter weather, while others are made for hot, sunny days all year round.
-The plants and trees that are made for winter will have branches or leaves that actually bend down so that when winter comes along, the snow does not weigh the plant down but rather shugs off any excess snow.
-But, for the plants and trees that go dormant during the winter, it is important to trim their branches so that the weight of the snow does not damage them.
+The plants and trees that are made for winter will have branches or leaves that bend down.
+This is so that when winter comes, the snow does not weigh it down.
+Instead, it shrugs off excess snow.
+But, some plants and trees that go dormant during the winter.
+It is important to trim their branches so that the weight of the snow does not damage them.

 Did you know that plants still need a source of water during the winter months?
-While they do not need nearly as much moisture as they do during the warmer months, they still need water in order to remain protected from the harsh winter weather.
+While they do not need nearly as much moisture as they do during the warmer months, they still need water.
+Otherwise, they won’t remain protected from the harsh winter weather.
 During winter, the ground freezes over, which makes it difficult for plants and trees to draw water to their trunks or stems.
-But, a layer of snow will actually insulate the ground, allowing water to stay in liquid form for the plants and trees.
+But, a layer of snow will insulate the ground, allowing water to stay in liquid form for the plants and trees.

 1. Trim Plants & Trees